As a volunteer, you’ll change lives…theirs and yours!

 There is a lot of support for Religious Education volunteers!~

 We want our volunteers to get the most out their roles!
-If you have questions about any of the programs below, or if you’d like to volunteer but aren’t sure which spot is right for you, please contact the Religious Education Coordinator, who would be happy to help find a good fit for your interests and availability: jendeldeo@southchurch-uu.org
+If you have questions about any of the programs below, or if you’d like to volunteer but aren’t sure which spot is right for you, please contact the Director of Children and Family Ministries, who would be happy to help find a good fit for your interests and availability: jendeldeo@southchurch-uu.org

-• Spiritual Rooting: Intergenerational connection; active exploration for yourself of the monthly church themes and other UU elements; grounding through play and creativity; deepen connection with other adults on teaching team
+- What They Get In Return: Multigenerational relationships; active exploration for yourself of UU identity; grounding through play and creativity; deepen connection with other adults on the volunteer team

-• Spiritual Rooting: Intergenerational connection; building UU identity through social justice and other types of service; inspiration from adolescents who are passionate about changing the world; active learning along with the children about social/environmental issues and some organizations who are addressing these issues; deepen connection with other adults on teaching team
+- What They Get In Return: Multigenerational relationships; hands-on exposure to various church groups and projects; inspiration from adolescents who are passionate about changing the world; active learning along with kids about organizations who are addressing local issues; deepen connection with other adults on teaching team

 Coming of Age (8th grade): A UU rite of passage program.
 Its purpose is to support participants as they make the transition from childhood to youth.
 There is a somewhat larger time commitment to teaching in this program, but volunteering as a facilitator or Mentor in COA is a deeply rewarding experience.

-• Spiritual Rooting: Intergenerational connection; explore UU identity; great opportunity to continuously check in with your own values and personal beliefs as you guide youth to do the same; you will develop rich and meaningful connections with the youth and other adults in this program.
+- What They Get In Return: Multigenerational relationships; explore UU identity; great opportunity to check in with your own values and personal beliefs each time, as you guide youth to do the same; you will develop rich and meaningful connections with the youth and other adults in this program.

 Senior Youth (9th-12th grades): Youth group gives our teens an opportunity to continue fostering their spiritual selves and make meaningful connections with others through shared experience.
 This is a place of community, service, and empowerment.
-Group meets weekly, plus there are occasional field trips, overnights, and service learning projects.
+Group meets weekly, plus there are occasional field trips, overnights, and a service learning trip in June.

-• Volunteer Commitment: Volunteer training, then average two Sundays per month.
-This class meets on Sunday afternoon/evening.
-Optional field trips or service trips.
+- What Volunteers Commit To: Volunteer training, then average two Sundays per month.
+Meets on Sunday afternoon/evening (you can still go to worship.)
+Optional field trips or service learning trips.

-• Spiritual Rooting: Being a volunteer with our youth is a fun and dynamic experience that builds valuable intergenerational relationships; you will actively explore social justice issues and your own values while guiding youth in the process
+- What They Get In Return: A fun and dynamic experience that builds valuable intergenerational relationships; actively explore social justice issues and your own values while guiding youth in the process.
+An incredibly connective travel experience in June, related to a justice topic.

 Other Volunteer opportunities: In addition to the program teams listed above, we also look for folks who can help with social groups, who are interested in becoming training as OWL (sexuality education) instructors, and occasional roles as a workshop leader, help with special activities, etc. If you do not see something in the above options, send an email and let us know you’d like to get involved! jendeldeo@southchurch-uu.org